-Leaders of Ghost Ranch and Stony Point say they are taking creative approaches to the programming and services they offer, reconsidering the role a church-based conference center plays in an economically challenged and religiously diverse world, and hoping they can turn the corner on finances in the next few years.
+Leaders of Ghost Ranch and Stony Point say they are taking creative approaches to programming and services, reconsidering the role church-based conference centers play in an economically challenged and religiously diverse world and hoping they can turn the corner on finances in the next few years.

-Ghost Ranch is making a name for itself as a spiritual center, with more than 300 programs annually, said its executive director, Debra Hepler.
-With a fundraising goal of $700,000 for this year, Hepler said she hopes Ghost Ranch’s revenues will exceed expenses by the end of 2011.
+Ghost Ranch is making a name for itself as a spiritual center, with more than 300 programs a year, said Debra Hepler, its executive director.
+With a fundraising goal of $700,000 for this year, Hepler hopes Ghost Ranch’s revenues will exceed expenses by the end of 2011.

 Ghost Ranch has closed its site in Santa Fe, N.M., and hopes to sell or lease that property.
 And Ghost Ranch is negotiating with the city of Albuquerque, N.M., regarding water storage in Abiquiu Lake, another lucrative possibility.